-This was a very major step forward, many components of the core have been changed, custom PHP scripts started to work much faster.
+This was a very major step forward, many components of the core have been changed, and custom PHP scripts started to work much faster.

 The most important new features are:

 - Return type declarations.
-Now you can set type of variable that can be returned from a function.
+Now you can set the type of variable that can be returned from a function.

 - You can now create custom arrays in define() operator.